jonesna213/IndividualProject/Journal.md

 ### Week 16

-12/14/2022 - 30 mins
+12/14/2022 - 30 minutes

 Tasks Completed:
  * Went through all code and made sure comments were there
- * Started working on bug where when searching something and clicking the save/unsave button. it removes the parts variable...
+ * Started working on bug where when searching something and clicking the save/un-save button. it removes the parts variable...

+12/16/2022 - 30 minutes

+Tasks Completed:
+ * Fixed save/un-save bug